Ashley Olsen: Dualstar

-In the 1990s, associates of Olsen and her twin sister acted in recognition of their marketing potential, building a production company around them called Dualstar Entertainment Group, which produced a successful long string of TV movies and direct-to-video releases featuring the girls.
+In the 1990s, associates of Olsen and her twin sister, recognizing their marketing potential, built a production company around them called Dualstar Entertainment Group, which produced a long string of successful TV movies and direct-to-video releases featuring the girls.
 They starred in Passport to Paris (1999), Switching Goals (1999), Our Lips Are Sealed (2000), Winning London (2001), Holiday in the Sun (2001) and the television series, So Little Time (2001–2002).

-She and her twin sister became household names and a popular figures in the preteen market during the late 1990s and early 2000s, with her likeness seen in clothes, books, fragrances, magazines, movies, and posters, among others.
+She and her twin sister became household names and popular figures in the preteen market during the late 1990s and early 2000s, with their likeness seen in clothes, books, fragrances, magazines, movies, and posters, among others.
 There were fashion dolls of her made by Mattel from 2000 to 2005.
 They also starred in the films Getting There (2002), When in Rome (2002), The Challenge (2003) and made cameos in Charlie's Angels: Full Throttle (2003).
 In 2004, the sisters appeared in their theatrical light-hearted romantic comedy film, New York Minute.
 It would be their last film together, as well as Ashley's last acting role.
-Mary-Kate continued with her acting career independently, appearing in a few films and shows, with her final acting project being in the 2011 horror movie Beastly.
+Mary-Kate continued with her acting career independently, appearing in a few films and shows, with her final acting project being the 2011 movie Beastly.

-In 2004, upon the twins' 18th birthday, they became co-presidents of their company Dualstar (created in 1993 following the success of Full House), the brand currently selling in over 3,000 stores in America and 5,300 stores worldwide.
+In 2004, upon the twins' 18th birthday, they became co-presidents of their company Dualstar (created in 1993 following the success of Full House), the brand currently selling in over 3,000 stores in the United States and 5,300 stores worldwide.